kohtseyoung/F-Score-Capstone-Project/Testing.md

 Data Collection is limited by broken links or unavailable data from each data source.
 11 companies have been removed from the sample population due to no financial Information (8 companies) and no share price data (3 companies) available respectively from MorningStar and Yahoo Finance.

 As the companies tested are those listed on NASDAQ in 2017 for the period 2008-2017, there will be a significant survivorship bias as companies with low performance that are subsequently delisted from the period 2008-2017 would not be part of the testing population.
 This would inevitably overstate the returns of low F-Score companies.

+Lastly, some financial data collected are rounded up to the nearest million.
+This may pose as an issue for identifying and analyzing activities of companies with smaller market cap.

 Data Wrangling
 --------------